Looking Back At DANGER MOUSE (1981) - Warped Factor - Words in the Key of Geek.

 So essentially, Danger Mouse embodies a perfect storm of comedy animation – the moment, the writing, the animation and the cast all coming together to create something truly special.
 The impact of shows like and including Danger Mouse has continued to be felt ever since (as an aside, you can try and convince me that without Danger Mouse, we’d still have had Pinky and the Brain if you like.
 Good luck with that).
 The comedy inversion of serious geeky culture proved its power, and made it alright to be into geeky things, as long as they were funny geeky things – a trend which so far has lasted over thirty years and has survived, for instance, the resurgence of Star Trek and the po-faced Federation and the rise of George R R Martin’s Game of Thrones.
 Programmes like Danger Mouse, and books like those by Adams and Pratchett, helped shift geek consciousness to a point where self-referential (but never ever self-reverential) humour is an essential part of geek culture.

-And soon, before you know it in fact, Danger Mouse will be back – this time voiced by Alexander Armstrong, with comedy support from Kevin Eldon as Penfold.
-As casts go, it bodes well.
-But to stand up to the madcap joy of the original, the new Danger Mouse will need not only to feed the appetite of geeks for funny spy stories.
-It will need to be as inventive as the original, and take the humour forward once again or risk a Wombles or Magic Roundabout-style watering down of the currently unassailable memory of Danger Mouse.
+And in 2015, Danger Mouse was back – this time voiced by Alexander Armstrong, with comedy support from Kevin Eldon as Penfold.
+As casts go, it boded well.
+It was a tough ask to stand up to the madcap joy of the original, but across 99 episodes the new Danger Mouse not only fed the appetite of geeks for funny spy stories, it also proved to be as inventive as the original.
+Well, almost.
+It's hard to argue that the classic series wasn't the strongest, the quickest or the best.

-Catch the new Danger Mouse when it airs later this year.
-Or spend a significant portion of your remaining geeky life catching up on the ten original series – available at Amazon now.
+Catch the new Danger Mouse on Netflix or the BBC iPlayer.
+Or spend a significant portion of your remaining geeky life catching up on the ten original series – available on Amazon now.

 Tony Fyler lives in a cave of wall-to-wall DVDs and Blu-Rays somewhere fairly nondescript in Wales, and never goes out to meet the "Real People".
 Who, Torchwood, Sherlock, Blake, Treks, Star Wars, obscure stuff from the 70s and 80s and comedy from the dawn of time mean he never has to.
 By day, he runs an editing house, largely as an excuse not to have to work for a living.
 He's currently writing a Book.
 With Pages and everything.
 Follow his progress at FylerWrites.co.uk